+3.3.
 Criteria for Approval of Research Projects

 In order to be approved, a project must meet the criteria for approval in this section.
 This is true of projects reviewed through the full IRB or expedited review, and during both initial approval and annual (or more frequent) continuing reviews.
+Research cannot commence until fully approved by the IRB (and VA R&D Committee for VA projects).
+Approval occurs when the HRPP releases an approval letter containing the approval date.